 The Chrysalis has gas central heating and an electric fire.
 The fully fitted kitchen is equipped with an electric oven (including microwave facility) & hob, kettle, toaster and fridge with ice compartment.
 There is a washing machine.
 The lounge area has a flat screen TV with integrated DVD player, CD & Radio.
 There is an iron and ironing board available.
 The property has WiFi.
 There is access to a drying room and also storage for bicycles.

 Heating, electricity, bed linen and towels are all included however you will need to bring your own beach towels.
+Parking for 2 cars at the front and more available on request with the owners.
 One dog is welcome to stay at The Chrysalis at the small additional charge of £25 per dog per week, but please remember that your dog may not be left unattended in the property at any time.
 There is a cot and high chair.
+No smoking please.

 General Booking Information